 Milk thistle is a useful and important herb that benefits the liver, which is the largest toxic removal organ in the body (besides the skin).
-This page looks at the use milk thistle on our dogs.
+This page looks at milk thistle for dogs - Is it safe?
+How much milk thistle can be given to dogs?
+And more...

 Milk thistle is well known as a "liver herb" for both humans and pets.